 Despite the reaction to the New Paradigm Daleks, Moffat included them in his scripts.
 In fact, in interviews since Series Five, he had been indicating that he had conceived them as the superior ranks of the Daleks and the bronze Daleks were the rank and file drones1.

 With three of the original five NPDs now out of service (two of them due to their conversion into stone Daleks in the finale of Series Five and the distressed Supreme Dalek in Season Six) only two remained.
 The team were also keenly aware of the poor reception the new designs had received.
-On the suggestions designer Michael Pickwoad and new producer Caroline Skinner, the design was tweaked to address the main issues.
+On the suggestion of designer Michael Pickwoad and new producer Caroline Skinner, the design was tweaked to address the main issues.
 The weapons hatch on the rear of the skirt, commonly referred to in some fan circles as the ‘hunchback’, was reduced in size and the rear of the shoulders adjusted so that they appeared to join the skirt rather than the weapons hatch.

 Of the existing available bronze Daleks – MT1 resided at BBC Birmingham with NSD5 now at the new Media City complex in Salford.
 NSD2 and NSD4 had recently been returned to Cardiff from the Doctor Who Experience at Olympia.
 MT1 was recalled from BBC Birmingham but rather oddly, considering the number of Daleks required, NSD5 remained in Manchester.